Gain Ground: Characters

 There are twenty playable characters in Gain Ground, each with their own strengths and weaknesses.
 Each character has a minor, weak weapon which can be fired in any direction, and a special weapon which has different capabilities from the normal attack and which varies between characters.

 The characters in Gain Ground also vary in which hand they hold their weapons, making it easier for some characters to shoot around certain walls and obstacles than others.
 When selecting a character for a situation, one must consider the character's speed, weapon type and range, and with which hands they hold their weapons.

+In the Master System release, instead of named characters there are unnamed class-like "fighters".
+Player 1's fighters are blue and male while Player 2's are red and female; they play exactly the same but have different sprites and character portraits.
+The fighters fill the same roles as their more powerful arcade/console counterparts, but are simplified to better suit the lower specs of the Master System hardware.
+There is one unique exception: the "Ninja" class.
+This Master System exclusive class can leave a trap on the ground at their feet for enemies to walk into and take damage.
+This trap functions differently than the Fire Knight's special attack, as it is persistent on the playing field until an enemy walks into it, while the special attack that the Fire Knight can use disappears quite quickly and can only be shot upwards.